 — Muriel B (@QuiltingMuriel) August 10, 2015

 Notice the difference between the younger peep and older peeps tweets?
 The younger folks use more images (and video) where the older peeps may not know how to insert images or videos into their posts.
-Older people tend to use more text only tweets.
+Older people tend to use more text-only tweets.
 I saw this with other older peeps in the Twitter stream too.
-So if your tweet is targeted to younger people be sure to include images and or video!
+So if your tweet is targeted at younger people be sure to include images and or video!

 What Are Other Stats of Twitter Users?